MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-Device-Based-Conditional-Access-on-Premises.md

 To verify your schema level, do the following:

 1. You can use ADSIEdit or LDP and connect to the Schema Naming Context.
 2. Using ADSIEdit, right-click on "CN=Schema,CN=Configuration,DC=<domain>,DC=<com> and select properties.
-Relpace domain and the com portions with your forest information.
+Replace domain and the com portions with your forest information.
 3. Under the Attribute Editor locate the objectVersion attribute and it will tell you, your version.

 ![ADSI Edit](media/Configure-Device-Based-Conditional-Access-on-Premises/adsiedit.png)